Will DOJ Report, Loretta Lynch News On Chicago P.D. Change Obama’s Retirement Plans?

 According to a January 13 report from Reuters, Obama is preparing for his final days in the White House, and the Republicans are sending him off by attempting to dismantle Obamacare, a key part of his legacy.

-Adding to his retirement burden, Obama has also received a report conducted by the Department of Justice (DOJ) from his Attorney General, Loretta Lynch, about the dire situation in Chicago between citizens and the police, according to Associated Press.
+Adding to his retirement burden, Obama has also received a report conducted by the Department of Justice (DOJ) from his attorney general, Loretta Lynch, about the dire situation in Chicago between citizens and the police, according to Associated Press.

 Before the current evidence that gives proof to the complaints lodged by Chicago citizens over the years about police brutality or excessive force, Obama has allegedly made plans that signal he will not be returning to Chicago.

 This is surprising to some Obama fans since he got elected from that area into the presidency, and his farewell speech in Chicago in January had thousands chanting his name.
-Michelle Obama is also from the city of Chicago, and still has many ties to the area.
+Michelle Obama is also from the city of Chicago and still has many ties to the area.

 When Obama was prompted about retirement in 2012, before he was re-elected, he stated that the family would possibly return to Chicago.
 There were also rumors over the years that the Obamas would retire in Hawaii or New York City.

-However, according to reports by NY Times, Obama and his family instead chose to stay in the Kalorama neighborhood in Washington D.C. area after his term officially ends at noon on January 20.
+However, according to reports by the New York Times, Obama and his family instead plans to stay in the Kalorama neighborhood in the Washington, D.C., area after his term officially ends at noon on January 20.

-Many saw this move as a possibility and Washington Post quoted an Obama insider on August 20, 2015, stating that a return to Chicago is unlikely because they’ve “outgrown” the city “socially and professionally… Chicago can’t hold them.”
+Many saw this move as a possibility and the Washington Post quoted an Obama insider on August 20, 2015, stating that a return to Chicago is unlikely because they’ve “outgrown” the city “socially and professionally… Chicago can’t hold them.”

 On July 25, 2016, President Obama was quoted by USA Today talking about what he really wants to do with his retirement, and he stated the following.